Migacz85/chirpy-blog/_posts/2023-06-17-jekyll_vs_builders.md

 - Limited customization options
 - Relies on server-side processing, potentially slower loading times
 - Difficult to migrate to other platforms
+- Can be pricey in the long run
 {: .prompt-warning }

 ### 2. Webflow